 Engineering firm prepared the final design and contract documents for the treatment facility for Well #3.
-The design completed and submitted to the Orange County Health Department for review.
-The Health Department provided comments which are under review.
-Upon final approval the project will be bid.
-The Village is continuing to seek grant funds to pay for some of the cost of the project.
-Currently the Village anticipates construction commencing in 2024.
+The design has been approved by the Orange County Health Department.
+It is expected that construction will commence in 2024 and be completed and brought online in 2025.
+The Village has received a \$959,752 grant from Congressman Pat Ryan which will pay for a portion of the cost of the project.